Hokuriku dialects: Phonology

 In Hokuriku dialect, vowels at the end of monomoraic nouns often lengthen as well as Kansai dialect, while vowel reduction frequently occurs as well as Eastern Japanese including Standard Japanese.

 Some phonetic features are close to Tōhoku dialect.
 The high vowels "i" and "u" are sometimes pronounced central vowels. "shi" and "su", "chi" and "tsu", "ji" and "zu" are confused in Sado, Toyama, Noto dialects. "i" and "e" are also confused in Toyama and Noto dialects.

 In Hokuriku region, various pitch accents can be heard.
 Varieties of Kyoto-Osaka type accent are heard in Sado, Toyama and eastern Fukui such as Katsuyama and Ōno.
 In Izumi, easternmost village of Fukui, Tokyo type accent is heard.
-In central Fukui such as Fukui city and Echizen, monotonous accent is heard - there is no contrast between words based on accent.
+In central Fukui such as Fukui city and Echizen, a monotonous accent is heard - there is no contrast between words based on pitch accent.
 In Noto, varieties of Kyoto-Osaka type, monotonous accent and Tokyo type accent are heard to each village.
 In Kaga and part of Fukui, an intermediate accent between Tokyo type and Kyoto-Osaka type is heard.

 Except for Sado dialect, intonation in pause of phase is often undulated.